landoncrabtree/demeter-public/README.md

 ------------

+**REPORT BUGS and SUGGEST IDEAS**

+I am constantly looking to improve Demeter.
+Whether you found a bug or have a suggestion, I want to hear about it.
+Head over to the [Issues](https://github.com/landoncrabtree/demeter-public/issues "Issues") page and click "New Issue."
+Use this page even if it's a suggestion-- it helps me keep everything in place and easy to manage.
+Please provide detailed descriptions and if you are reporting a bug, steps to reproduce.

 **CONTACT**

 If you need to contact me regarding Demeter, you may do so through email (me@landon.pw) or Discord: Landon#1718.